Connect with others who understand.

 4. Biologic Disease-Modifying Antirheumatic Drugs

-Unlike conventional DMARDs, biologics target specific cells or proteins of the immune system that promote inflammation.
+If conventional DMARDs and NSAIDs aren’t effective, or if there is severe joint damage, biologic drugs may be prescribed.
+Biologics target specific cells or proteins of the immune system that promote inflammation.
 Biologic DMARDs are either injected or infused intravenously (into a vein).

-Tumor necrosis factor (TNF) inhibitors — one class of biologics — are often used for people with severe PsA that hasn’t responded to other therapies.
+Tumor necrosis factor (TNF) inhibitors, a class of biologics, are often used in severe PsA that hasn’t responded to other therapies.
 TNF inhibitors are highly effective at treating a wide range of PsA symptoms, including skin and nail lesions, joint inflammation, and comorbidities (co-occurring conditions) such as cardiovascular disease.
+Examples include:

 Biologics are usually taken long term as maintenance drugs to prevent disease flares.
-The greatest improvement usually shows up after three to four months of treatment.
+Significant improvements may take three to four months of treatment.

 5. Targeted Disease-Modifying Antirheumatic Drugs